simula/dynmhs/README.md

 default via fe80::5054:ff:fe12:3500 dev enp0s9 proto ra metric 300 pref medium
 ```

-It is possible to configure *static* rules/tables in Netplan.
+It would be possible to configure *static* rules/tables in Netplan.
 But DHCP and IPv6 auto-configuration use *dynamic* addresses.
 So, they may change!

 ### Applying DynMHS